solee0524/generator-koa-sudiyi/README.md

 ### 1.1.0

 Simplify the node modules required and add logger, routes and some common middlewares.

+### 2.0.0

+Change project structure to make it more reasonable.
+Update dependencies packages and their version.

 ## Getting To Know Sudiyi